 2. Assess Risk.
 With guests coming in and out of your property more frequently, ensure you factor in an increased risk of damage or degradation of your property.

-Consider updating your insurance policy or creating an LLC for your rental property to limit your personal liability and protect your assets.
+Consider updating your insurance policy or creating an LLC for your vacation rental property to limit your personal liability and protect your assets.

 Step 3 – Fill in the Owner and Guest Details